apache/hbase-operator-tools/hbase-hbck2/README.md

 state.
 In this situation, you may have to temporarily set the table status to _ENABLED_, just so you can do the assign, and then set it back again after the unassign.
-_HBCK2_ has facility to allow you do this.
+_HBCK2_ has facility to allow you to do this.
 See the _HBCK2_ usage output.

 What follows is a mix of notes and prescription that comes of experience running hbase-2.x so far.
-The root issues that brought on states described below has been fixed in later versions of hbase so upgrade if you can so as to avoid scenarios described.
+The root issues that brought on states described below has been fixed in later versions of HBase so upgrade if you can to avoid scenarios described.

 ### Assigning/Unassigning